Sebastian Kurz: Foreign minister

-In March 2017, the Council of Ministers approved the Integration Act, which was enacted by Parliament two month later.
+In March 2017, the Council of Ministers approved the Integration Act, which was enacted by Parliament two months later.
 It introduced German language classes for immigrants as well as mandatory "language and value" courses for refugees, and prohibits the distribution of the Quran by Salafists in public areas.
-It also banned full face veils in public spaces.
+It also banned full-face veils in public spaces.

 In May 2017, an integration ambassador criticized Kurz's immigration policy.
 According to a survey conducted by magazine Bum Media, two-thirds of the integration ambassadors disagreed with his policy objectives, especially the ban on full face veils.

-Under Kurz's term, the cabinet agreed to up funds made available for bilateral relation building from €75 to roughly €150 million by 2021.
+Under Kurz's term, the cabinet agreed to up funds made available for a bilateral relations building from €75 to roughly €150 million by 2021.

 At the end of 2016, the Foreign Ministry announced that it had discontinued governmental endowment of Südwind Magazin, which had been published monthly since 1979, for the association Südwind Entwicklungspolitik.
 This was widely condemned, as it put the magazine in grave financial peril and reportedly undermined freedom of the press in Austria.
 The publisher of the magazine considered the move "politically idiotic".